 where v_i and u{it} are random disturbance terms.
-Equations (2) and (3) define the two regressions we use to determine the degrees of redistribution and stabilization achieved by fiscal equalization in Germany.
+Equations (2) and (3) define the two regressions we use below to determine the degrees of redistribution and stabilization achieved by fiscal equalization in Germany.
 Note that equation (2) uses the cross section only.
-This might be a problem if the state economies had grown with very different trend growth rates during the sample period, which, however, was not the case.
+This might be a problem, if the state economies had grown with very different trend growth rates during the sample period, which, however, was not the case.
 We estimate equation (2) by OLS and equation (3) using a panel estimator with robust standard errors to correct for heteroskedasticity and serial correlation of the errors.
+To check for robustness, we also estimated equation (3) with time fixed effects that would pick up any relevant effects at the aggregate level such as the country-wide business cycle or political events such as federal elections.
+Since the time fixed effects did not change the results, we do not report these estimates below.